 INITIAL CASE ASSESSMENT

-1. Assemble the plaintiff’s or prosecutor’s case, as they bear the burden of proof.
+1. Assemble the plaintiff’s or prosecutor’s case, as they bear the initial burden of proof.

-2. Assess whether the evidence is sufficient to support proceeding.
+2. Assess whether the evidence is sufficient to justify proceeding.

-This structured approach is common among plaintiffs, prosecutors, and defense attorneys during their initial case evaluation, as a systematic way of assessing their case when it first comes in.
-It serves as the foundation for developing a pretrial litigation strategy and, if necessary, a more detailed Case Analysis.
+This structured process is commonly used by plaintiffs, prosecutors, and defense attorneys when a case first comes in.
+It forms the foundation for pretrial strategy and, when necessary, a more detailed case analysis when doing a Case Analysis.

 Blog Archive